Bx64/Awesome-Compendia/awesome-blog/CompendiaCommunityFund_Proposal.md

         - 15% materials/software licences
         - 10% marketing.

-- Once submitted, CCF Board Members and Compendia Advisory board members will review the proposal to ensure it is clearly defined, well-structured, and thoroughly thought through.
+- Once submitted, CCF board members and Compendia advisory board members will review the proposal to ensure it is clearly defined, well-structured, and thoroughly thought through.
 The CCF board will either accept or reject the proposal.
 If rejected the reasons will be given and the project proposer will be given two more opportunities to resubmit before the proposal is moved to archived status.

-- The CCF and the Compendia Advisory board members will not submit any project directly.
+- The CCF and the Compendia advisory board members will not submit any project directly.
 But can choose a community sponsor to represent their proposal.

 - Any project that offers the potential to make a profit will be considered on a case by case basis.
 To assist with future funding, a proposer may choose to provide a proportion of the profit to the CCF.

 - The proposal will then be added to a project portal (yet to be defined), possibly a specific webpage/site set up to support the posting of Proposals.

-- Once a project has been accepted the CCF Board Members and the Project Proposer (PP) will agree on a set of measures of success/milestones before formal approval of the proposal is given.
+- Once a project has been accepted the CCF board members and the Project Proposer (PP) will agree on a set of measures of success/milestones before formal approval of the proposal is given.

 - When approval is confirmed and funding agreed, the PP will be required to submit a forecasted expenditure/burn rate.
 Funding will be provided on either an agreed milestone basis or a lump sum on completion/validation of the delivered outcome.